anhnguyendepocen/workshop-1/README.md

 This repository contains the material for the *Software Engineering for Economists* workshop.

-This Workshop provides students with an informal setting to discuss their computational research.
+The Workshop provides students with an informal setting to discuss their computational research.
 Students present their current work and solicit input from their peers to improve their implementations.

 Contact: